VMoonLightV/HToMuMu_CERN/Tutorial.md

 - APPEND_VARIABLES: if true, create new tuples with the BDT score saved on them.
 - USE_BSCONSTRAIN: if true, use the bsConstrain variables for the training

-<span style="color:orange"> Probably will be good to add this as inputs so you can run python3 train.py ggh Combined weight standardization bsConstrain, or something like that
+$\color{orange}\text{Probably will be good to add this as inputs so you can run python3 train.py ggh Combined weight standardization bsConstrain, or something like that}$

 The code will generate one file containing the model (python/xgboost/models/model_ggH_Combined_BFull_SNottH.xgb), one file containing the roc curve (python/xgboost/roc/ggH_Combined_BFull_SNottH_roc.txt), and will add the BDT score to the tuples.